-IV (Intravenous) nutritional therapy is a form of injection therapy where vitamins (including Vitamin C), minerals, amino acids and other nutrients can be delivered directly into the bloodstream allowing for a 100% absorption rate.
+IV (Intravenous) nutritional therapy is a form of injection therapy where vitamins (Vitamin C and various B vitamins), minerals (Zinc, Magnesium, Calcium, Selenium, and others), amino acids (L-glutathione, L-taurine, L-carnitine, L-glutamine, and others), and, other nutrients can be delivered directly into the bloodstream allowing for a 100% absorption rate.

-Intravenous delivery of vitamin and minerals bypasses the gut helping to minimize any absorption issues that may occur with oral intake of these nutrients, particularly if individuals have a lot of digestive difficulties and irritation in their gut.
+Intravenous delivery of vitamins and minerals bypasses the gut, therefore, avoiding any absorption issues that may occur with oral intake of these nutrients, particularly if individuals have a lot of digestive difficulties and irritation in their gut.

-IV solution bags contain a variety of nutrients that when delivered into your blood at higher concentrations, move across your blood vessel walls into the tissues and cells of your body.
-It is best to be well hydrated prior to your treatment to allow for maximum nutrient transfer and energy optimization.
+IV solutions contain a variety of nutrients that when delivered into your blood at higher concentrations, move across your blood vessel walls into the tissues and cells of your body.
+It is best to be well hydrated prior to your treatment to allow for the maximum nutrient transfer and energy optimization.

 The addition of glutathione as a push can support detoxification pathways and the immune system.
 Glutathione is a major antioxidant in the body and is used in the detoxification pathway that eliminates alcohol, acetaminophen (Tylenol), estrogen, and other toxins or drugs